 Nevertheless, you can use both the tools and the source codes as you wish.
-Just remember to mention my nick and homepage somewhere if some tool has helped you :)
+Just remember to mention my nickname and homepage somewhere if some tool has helped you :)

 Important note about translating texts in files produced with these tools

-Some people that were using my tools faced the following problem: the tools skipped translated texts.
+Some people that were using my tools found that they sometimes skipped translated texts.
 That could happen because of the wrong line format.
 Any line should have both original and translated texts.
 For example, for Wanko to Lily extractor, a translated line might look like:

 <11FBF8> 直後、落ち着きなく辺りを見回し始めた。=Immediately after this she started to look around restlessly.